reireynoso/umessenger-app/readme.md

 # Setup

-Refer to the respective stack for instructions on setting up. (still in progress...)
+Refer to the respective stack's README for instructions on setting up.

 # Current Features